How to Invest for the Future

 Learning How to Invest

 If you're serious about investing and are also thinking about making a career out of it, you might want to consider getting an economics or finance degree.
 With a finance major, you'll learn about marketing, banking, accounting, corporate finance, and business ethics.
 In economics, you'll learn about both macro- and micro-economics, as well as organizational management.
 You'll take math classes that relate to business.
 Paying for school might be a challenge right now, which is why so many students take out loans.
-You might think you need a parent when you borrow funds, but luckily, many lenders now offer student loans without a cosigner.
+You might think you need a parent when you borrow funds, but luckily, many lenders now offer without a cosigner.
 That gives you more freedom in choosing the lender and how much you'll take out.

 Whether or not you choose to get a degree, you'll need to practice where the stakes aren't as high.
 When you're learning how to grow your money, one of the worst things you can do is to jump in and start with your real funds before knowing what you're doing.
 If you learn this way, every mistake will be costly, and the only way to learn is to make a lot of mistakes.
 So, the best way to teach yourself is to start with an online portfolio to learn the ins and outs.